ietf-wg-httpapi/mediatypes/draft-ietf-httpapi-rest-api-mediatypes.md

 registrations are discussed in Section 4.6 of {{!MEDIATYPE=RFC6838}}. and {{Section 4 of YAML-MEDIATYPES}}.

+## General Considerations

+All REST API Media Types might reference nested or external resources, as well as processable information like HTML.

+Implementations that try to dereference or process those resource automatically might be subject to various security risks, from resource exhaustion (e.g. caused by cyclic references) to retrieval and processing of malicious code
+(e.g. embedded as markup language).

 # IANA Considerations

 This specification defines the following new Internet media types {{MEDIATYPE}}.